brinked/faq-generator/PRODUCTION_DEPLOYMENT.md

 1. Verify DATABASE_URL is correct
 2. Check that your database server allows connections from your deployment platform
 3. Ensure the database exists and has the correct schema
+4. **If you see "relation does not exist" errors**: Run the database initialization job

+### Database Initialization

+If you're getting errors like "relation 'email_accounts' does not exist":

+1. Create a new **Job** service in Render
+2. Use the same repository and environment variables
+3. Set **Start Command**: `node scripts/init-production-db.js`
+4. Run the job once to create all database tables
+5. After successful completion, your main web service should work

 ### CORS Issues

 1. Verify CORS_ORIGIN is set correctly (or left empty to use BASE_URL)
 2. Check that your frontend is being served from the same domain as BASE_URL

+### Still Showing Localhost

+If OAuth is still redirecting to localhost:

+1. Verify BASE_URL environment variable is set correctly in Render
+2. Check that the latest code has been deployed (look for the commit with OAuth fixes)
+3. Restart the web service after adding BASE_URL

 ## Environment Variable Template